Virtual Therapy in MA, NY, ME, & FL

 03 - Feel Better

-Over time, the constant noise about food, your body, and how you measure up begins to quiet.
-The comparisons lose their grip, and meals or workouts no longer carry so much pressure or guilt.
+Over time, the constant noise about food, your body, and whether you’re attractive enough starts to quiet down.
+You compare yourself to other guys less often, and meals or workouts no longer carry so much pressure or guilt.
 You start to feel more at home in your own skin, more open in relationships, and less burdened by shame.
-As that weight lifts, there is space for ease, connection, and a steadier sense of self.